-Defense attorney Brad Geyer sees great value in Powell’s video and its potential exculpatory role for defendants charged with myriad crimes for being at the Capitol on Jan.
-6.
+Defense attorney Brad Geyer sees great value in Powell's video footage and its potential exculpatory role for defendants charged with myriad crimes for being at the Capitol on Jan.
+6, 2021.

 "Bobby Powell presents important visual evidence suggesting facts and context that fall outside the accepted narrative," Geyer told The Epoch Times, "a narrative upon which seemingly every Washington D.C. constituency seems unanimous: it was 100 percent the fault of the person attending a rally who engaged in a criminal act by entering the Capitol."

-After smashing several of the lower panes, Ehmke made a fist and punched the upper glass.
+After smashing several of the lower panes, Ehmke punched the upper glass.
 Police officers who sprinted into view knocked Ehmke off his perch and swarmed over him on the ground.
 As Ehmke was placed into handcuffs, a hostile crowd started to gather.

 The eight police officers involved in Ehmke's capture left as quickly as they had arrived.
 Powell was surprised to find himself guarding the broken window.
 The scene didn’t sit well with some of the bystanders.